oaxaca, mexico murals and graffiti

-Mexico: Murals & Street Art of Oaxaca – A Baker’s Dozen of Badass #04
+The Gorgeous Murals & Street Art of Oaxaca City, Mexico

-Oaxaca City, Mexico—A Colorful Change Of Pace & Scenery Just A 5-6 Hour Bus Ride South Of The Concrete Jungle Of Mexico City
+Oaxaca City, Mexico—A Colorful Change Of Pace & Scenery Just A Bus Ride South Of Mexico City

 This is kind of a companion post to The Colors of Oaxaca, Mexico, which shows off the beautifully colored buildings and streetscapes in Oaxaca City, Oaxaca, Mexico.
 At under 300,000 residents, Oaxaca has a much slower and more comfortable pace than the monster CDMX (Ciudad de Mexico)—Mexico City, Mexico’s capital.